cjdelisle/PacketCrypt/Readme.md

-Because encrypting internet traffic requires being able to encrypt messages of differing lengths with or without [associated data](https://en.wikipedia.org/wiki/Authenticated_encryption), CryptoCycle treats the first 16 bytes of the buffer as a header with certain perameters about the encryption to be performed.
+Because encrypting internet traffic requires being able to encrypt messages of differing lengths with or without [associated data](https://en.wikipedia.org/wiki/Authenticated_encryption), CryptoCycle treats the first 16 bytes of the buffer as a header with certain parameters about the encryption to be performed.
 The header specifies the length of the content to encrypt and additional data to authenticate as well as a flag to indicate whether the algorithm is in encryption or decryption mode.
 Decryption is slightly different, with the poly1305 authentication